// reference / macros

 Behavior

-When executed, the VM is immediately corrupted and enters an unrecoverable state.
+When executed, the script stops immediately and cannot resume.
 No code after WYNF_CRASH() will execute.
-This makes it ideal for anti-tamper checks where you want to ensure the script cannot be analyzed or recovered after a violation is detected.
+This makes it ideal for anti-tamper checks where you want execution to end the moment a violation is detected.

 Development Stub